alberthdev/resetmsmice/README.md

 **In all other Linux OSes, run as root:**
 `make install`

+## Running ResetMSMice ##
+Simply run it as root to fix the problem!
+Alternatively, you may wish to add a udev rule to allow the program to run without requiring root permissions.

+### Usage ###
+    resetmsmice v0.9.1 - Microsoft Mice Fixer

+    Usage: resetmsmice [OPTIONS]
+    Fixes scroll wheel issues with certain Wireless Microsoft mice in X.org.

+    The following are optional arguments:
+      -b, --busnum=NUMBER   only check the device on this usb bus -d, --devnum=NUMBER   usb device number (useful with udev) -u, --daemon          detach from the console and run in a subprocess to return control to caller immediately (useful with startup scripts and udev)
+      -r, --reset           perform a USB reset on the device after the "soft" reset
+      -h, --help            this help screen.
+    These arguments may be useful when run from startup scripts and/or udev.

 ## Configure System Startup ##
-To enable resetmsmice to run on boot, run `resetmsmice-enable-boot.sh` as root (with `sudo` or `su`, if available) with one of the following options:
+To enable resetmsmice to run on boot, run `resetmsmice-enable-boot.sh` as root (with `sudo` or `su`, if available) with one of the following
+options:

 * **If you run a recent version of Ubuntu, Kubuntu, Mint Linux, or any other Linux distro that supports and uses upstart for system boot**:
     `resetmsmice-enable-boot.sh --upstart`

 * **If you run a recent version Fedora or OpenSUSE or any other Linux distro that supports and uses systemd for system boot, and want systemd to launch resetmsmice automatically on boot**:
     `resetmsmice-enable-boot.sh --systemd`

 * **If you run Debian, Redhat, or any other distro that supports and uses System V style startup scripts**:
     `resetmsmice-enable-boot.sh --sysv`

 * **Don't know what option to use?
 System V startup scripts are fairly common and a lot of distros still keep it for backwards compatibility, so if you don't know what type of startup scripts your system uses:**
     `resetmsmice-enable-boot.sh --sysv`

 ## Disable System Startup ##